Photo by William Cox

-2021 will be the 27th year for the premier summer event in the Lake Cumberland region.
+This year marks the 30th anniversary for the premier summer event in the Lake Cumberland region.
 The 2018 festival headliner was the beloved singer-songwriter John Prine, while recent years featured Willie Nelson, The Counting Crows, and Steve Earle.

 Named as a Kentucky Travel Industry Association’s Top 10 Summer Festivals & Event, and the Southeast Tourism Society’s (STS) Shining Example of the Year, the Master Musicians Festival is a premier event in the Lake Cumberland region and beyond.